Horatio Nelson Jackson: Journey

-"The roads were so bad in this part of the country that we had to use our block and tackle seventeen times in one day to rescue our machine from the mud and water, working from 5 o'clock in the morning till dark, and then we made but sixteen miles.
-There was not a day of our trip from Granger to Omaha that this feat did not have to be performed more than once.
-When we struck the old military road in western Nebraska we met good going for the first time since leaving California, and from Omaha we followed the Great Western road into Chicago."

-"Our adventures have been both interesting and amusing.
-Shortly after leaving Oregon I secured a bulldog, which we called Bud, and he has become quite a chauffeur.
-In fact, he watches the roads as closely as any one, and wherever there is going to be a jump he carefully braces himself and is prepared for the bump when it comes.
-He was the only one that has suffered any on the trip, owing to the alkali getting into the eyes."

-"For 3,000 miles we have passed over roads that have never seen an automobile.
-Fun we have had and plenty of it, and we're looked upon as a traveling circus.
-Why, we would simply telephone ahead that we were coming, and the principals would close up the district schools in the villages so as to allow the children and others to see us go by.
-Our experiences in parts of Oregon and Idaho were laughable, for people who had never seen a railroad thought that we were part of a train that had broken loose and was running away across the country."

 Business career

 Jackson continued to reside in Burlington, Vermont, with his wife Bertha and Bud the dog.
 He was active in several businesses, including a granite manufacturing company co-owned with his brother S. Hollister Jackson.

 In 1903, Dr. Jackson visited Mexico and secured options on several silver mining properties in Santa Eulalia, in the state of Chihuahua.
 He brought the opportunity to San Francisco, where a company was organized to acquire and develop the properties.
 This was the same trip that he would then drive back across the country from.
 In 1904, Dr. Jackson was appointed Managing Director and spent a significant portion of the next six years in Mexico overseeing operations.
 In 1910, he negotiated the sale of the "Buena Tierra" mine to the Exploration Company of England and Mexico.